UNH Durham Campus Degree Programs

-The Admissions Office welcomes high school students who are interested in being considered for admission to UNH as a first-year student in the fall to apply any time after August 1 at the start of their senior year.
+The Office of Admissions welcomes high school students who are interested in being considered for admission to UNH as a first-year student in the fall to apply any time after August 1 at the start of their senior year.
 The application deadline for Early Action is November 15 and Regular Decision is February 1.
 Early Action applicants will receive an admissions decision prior to the end of January and Regular Decision applicants will receive an admissions decision prior to the end of March.

 The review of first-year candidates begins in November for those applications that are complete.
-A complete application includes official transcript or grade reports through the first marking period of senior year and a confirmed course schedule, the results of the SAT or ACT (for students who indicate on their admissions application that they would like have their test scores included in the application review process), and a letter of recommendation) is on hand.
-To apply as an early action applicant, candidates must submit an admission application and supporting documents by November 15.
+A complete application includes official transcript or grade reports through the end of junior year and a confirmed senior course schedule, the results of the SAT or ACT (for students who indicate on their admissions application that they would like have their test scores included in the application review process), and a letter of recommendation.
+To apply as an Early Action applicant, candidates must submit and select the Early Action option on their admissions application by November 15.
 In some cases, the admission committee will request senior mid-year grade reports in order to make a final admission decision.
-Students accepted to UNH through the early action program are not obligated to enroll at UNH and have until May 1 to submit their enrollment deposit to reserve their space at UNH.
+Students accepted to UNH through the Early Action program are not obligated to enroll at UNH and have until May 1 to submit their enrollment deposit to reserve their space at UNH.

-All offers of admission are considered conditional and are subject to the verification of satisfactory senior year achievement when final high school transcripts with a confirmed date of graduation are reviewed by the admission committee.
+All offers of admission are considered conditional and are subject to the verification of satisfactory senior year achievement when final high school transcripts with a confirmed date of graduation are reviewed by the admissions committee.